runlikeforrestgump/emacs/README.md

 Some conflicts that I've run into:

 * <code>C-S-&lt;DEL&gt;</code> is supposed to invoke <code>kill-whole-line</code>, but instead it invokes the help prefix (<code>C-h</code>).
 This was only a problem for me in my terminal ([rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html)).
 Note that the key sequence <code>C-&lt;DEL&gt;</code> seems to behave the same as <code>C-S-&lt;DEL&gt;</code> (they both invoke the help prefix).
 TODO: resolve the conflict and document how I resolved it.
 * <code>C-M-v</code> is supposed to invoke <code>scroll-other-window</code>, but instead it pastes text.
 This was only a problem for me in my terminal.
 This is because I'm using the rxvt-unicode clipboard extension from [urxvt-perls](https://github.com/muennich/urxvt-perls), which binds <code>C-M-v</code> to paste_escaped by default.
-To resolve the conflict, I defined a different key binding for paste_escaped in my ~/.Xresources file: <code>URxvt.keysym.C-S-M-V:perl:clipboard:paste_escaped</code> (yes, this is an awkward key binding, but I don't care because I don't use paste_escaped).
-Another solution you could do is remove the <code>paste_escaped</code> elsif in the on_user_command subroutine in /usr/lib\*/urxvt/perl/clipboard, if paste_escaped is something that you don't use.
+To resolve the conflict, you can define a different key binding for paste_escaped in your ~/.Xresources file: <code>URxvt.keysym.CHANGEME:perl:clipboard:paste_escaped</code>.
+Don't bind to <code>C-M-S-v</code> because that will conflict with <code>scroll-other-window-down</code>.
+Another solution you could do is remove the <code>paste_escaped</code> elsif in the on_user_command subroutine in /usr/lib\*/urxvt/perl/clipboard, if paste_escaped is something that you don't use; it's not something that I use, so it's the solution that I went with.
 * I don't know what <code>C-&lt;TAB&gt;</code> is supposed to do (Emacs tells me <code>C-&lt;TAB&gt;</code> is undefined, but the Emacs manual says that it's bound to the command file-cache-minibuffer-complete); however, I know that if I wanted to use <code>C-&lt;TAB&gt;</code> in my terminal, I currently can't: a plain &lt;TAB&gt; is inserted instead.
 TODO: resolve the conflict and document how I resolved it.